Acute Kidney Failure (cont.)

 Glomerulonephritis: The glomeruli, the initial filtration system in the kidney, can be damaged by a variety of diseases, including infections.
 The resulting inflammation impairs kidney function.

-- Treatment consists of withdrawal of offending drugs, treatment of infection, and dialysis in cases of very
+Treatment consists of withdrawal of offending drugs, treatment of infection, and dialysis in cases of very poor kidney function.

 Polycystic kidney disease (PKD): This is a genetic disorder characterized by the growth of numerous cysts in the kidneys.
 PKD can enlarge the kidneys and replace much of the normal structure, resulting in reduced kidney function and leading to kidney failure.